syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### parentProgressbarBackground `string`
 {:#members:parentprogressbarbackground}

-Specifies the background of parent progressbar in gantt
+Specifies the background of parent progressbar in Gantt

 #### Default Value: